Cobbleston/dotfiles/README.md

 For the same result you have to install endeavouros with all the base and useful package, with i3 but without the configuration that endeavouros team made at i3

 ## Packages
-`pacman -S firefox thunderbird code discord alacritty ueberzug ranger lxappearance neovim lazygit`
+`git firefox thunderbird code discord alacritty ueberzug ranger lxappearance neovim lazygit`

+## Arch User Repository
 `yay -S code-marketplace spotify`

 Package name | Description
 :-: | :-:
+`git` | Git
 `firefox` | Firefox Browser
 `thunderbird` | Mail Client
 `code` | Visual Studio Code